How to Start an LLC in Connecticut (Step-by-Step Guide)

 The agent must supply a physical mailing address (no PO boxes) which will become a public record.
 As such, privacy is limited if you’re using a home address.

 You can be your own Registered Agent.
 Or you can appoint an employee.
 Alternatively, you can use a Registered Agent service.
-Both ZenBusiness and Northwest Registered Agent are good options.
+Both Northwest Registered Agent and ZenBusiness are good options.

 These companies offer several benefits.
 For one, they protect your privacy, as you won’t need to use your personal address.
 They also ensure all documents are received and processed properly, and some also offer complimentary services like mail forwarding.